Healthy Places NC

 The Trust offers leadership training for Healthy Places NC community residents to grow the capacity of local leaders so they learn how to develop and implement innovative programs.

-The Trust funds a Regional Support Organization called Rural Forwards.
+The Trust funds a regional support organization called Rural Forward North Carolina.
 This group provides resource management, coaching, technical assistance, and ongoing support of community initiatives to Healthy Places NC communities that are further along in their work with the Trust.

 To learn more about Healthy Places NC, please watch this two-minute video: